ncatlab/nlab-content/pages/6/4/9/1/1946/content.md

     {[t]}
 \end{tikzcd}

-because the left half of this zig-zag is
+where the left half of this zig-zag is

 \begin{tikzcd}[sep=20pt]
     &